 Day 35: the end of our trip

 We had planned to spend a couple of days in Melbourne and subsequently fly to Darwin to visit friends.
 However, a close friend of us unexpectedly passed away so we abruptly ended our trip and flew home to attend his funeral and be with our family and friends.

 Despite the very sad end of our Australia road trip, we had 5 wonderful weeks.
 Rain forest, coral, ocean, lakes, waterfalls, fun cities, little villages, Australia has so much lot to offer!

-I hope this itinerary will help you plan your Australia road trip.
-Also check out my budget breakdown post to learn more about traveling Australia on a budget.
+I hope this itinerary will help you plan your Australia road trip!
+Also check out my Australia budget breakdown to learn more about traveling Australia on a budget.